correial/correial.github.io/content/Fast Robots/Lab 1/index.md

 <figcaption>Notification Handler Output</figcaption>

 #### Task 5
 I made a twenty-five step loop that gets the current time in milliseconds using the `GET_TIME_MILLIS` function to then be processed by `notification_handler()`.
 From my output shown below you can see that there was an average 33.5 ms gap between the prints.
 This translates to 29.85 message transmissions per second.
-With each message being 9 bytes, this results an effective data transfer rate of **269 bytes per second** for this method.
+With each message being 9 bytes (1 char per each string sent), this results an effective data transfer rate of **269 bytes per second** for this method.

 ```python
 x = 0